esamattis/sh-thunk/README.md

 Simple shell script plugin for Gulp for those who just need a simple task runner.

 - No fancy piping - just shell commands
-- No need prefix commands with `./node_modules/.bin/`.
+- No need to prefix commands with `./node_modules/.bin/`.
 It in the PATH automatically.
 - Honors your SHELL env
 - Scripts are executed with `-eu`